Thursday, November 29, 2007

 Sharing the Vision...

 Last week we entertained a group of principals from Texas for the day.
-Today we enjoyed the fellowship of partner America's Choice teams that were all from model schools in New York and Florida.
+Today we enjoyed the fellowship of teachers from model schools in New York and Florida.
 We toured classrooms.
 What did I learn?
 I learned that all of our kindergarten teachers display an ABC Word Wall that this time of year contains the students’ names and a few sight words, but they also have word walls of Science words and Math words.
 We also saw word walls of word families.
 Our vocabulary study was front and center as most classrooms featured a vocabulary wall with picture cards.
 The best news was that kinder teachers had word walls for a specific purpose and that we have moved from compliance to doing things because we understand their purpose.
 Good news indeed!
-Melanie Holtsman shared with our visitors our new enthusiasm for infusion of technology.
-We enjoyed our own new vocabulary of blogging, podcasting, twittering, widgets, skyping...
-Finally we discussed how we continue to maintain quality over time.
-So why do we spend our time talking with educators from across the country?
-Because we want to continue learning – to continue looking at new and better ways to improve the academic achievement of our students.
-It’s as simple as that!

 Tuesday, November 6, 2007